 Not happy with just making sauces, we opened a chili shop in James’ hometown, Wimborne in Dorset, and then shortly after acquired the first hot sauce subscription box in the UK (named Lick My Dip at the time).
 The love for discovering new hot sauces in the UK and finding out about new amazing producers is what made us jump at the opportunity to take it on.

-33. Gorgeous planners and refills side hustle
+33. Customisable, refillable planners side hustle

 When I started Chasing Planner Peace I was a mum of two very small children, working part-time in a job for the government.
 I found my job extremely unrewarding and boring and had a little avenue for creativity.
 I never dreamed that starting an Etsy store would lead to growing a company that could become a full-time career.
 I had always had it drummed into me to find a secure job and stick with it - don’t take risks!